 There is a staggering range of bird life in the Darien including the harpy eagle, four species of macaw, kingfishers and tropical toucans.
 The region is also home to jaguars, tapirs, anteaters, monkeys, iguanas, snakes, frogs and caimans.
-Despite its natural richesse, expedition leader Rick is keen for teammates to arrive in the Darien with sensible expectations about bird and animal spotting.
-This expedition is a challenging trek in a region known for its wildlife rather than a staged safari with guaranteed sightings.
-He’s recently seen all manner of creatures from troops of monkeys to a stealthy puma so fingers crossed the forest is on your side.
+Despite its natural riches, expedition leader Rick is keen for teammates to arrive with sensible expectations about bird and animal spotting.
+This expedition is a challenging trek in a region known for its wildlife, rather than a staged safari with guaranteed sightings.
+He’s recently seen all manner of creatures from troops of monkeys to a stealthy puma… so fingers crossed the forest is on your side!

 Secret Compass runs expeditions with framework itineraries, rather than guided tours with set daily plans.
 Read more about Our Approach here.
 The following is the outline plan for this epic expedition – the ‘substance’ rather than the specifics.
 A fuller itinerary is provided in the Expedition Handbook, available on request or upon application to join the team.

-All teammates will arrive into Panama city at or before 1600 on 17 March 2018.
+All teammates will arrive into Panama city at or before 1600 on Day 1.
 Teammates will then make their own way to the downtown hotel where your Secret Compass leader Rick Morales will welcome you.
 The expedition officially begins this early evening, with an expedition briefing and team dinner.
-Undertake a training and acclimatisation trek the next day on the historic Camino de Cruces, in Soberania National Park.
-This will help iron out kit niggles and make sure that all teammates are happy with their equipment before this epic jungle adventure truly gets underway.

 The action begins with a motorised boat journey to the start of the trek.
-As a team, lead by Rick and with his robust support team, you will then set forth into the jungle, trekking deep into the heart of the Darien National Park.
-For the next nine days you will chop through overgrown wild jungle; pick up little-used paths now and then; wade through rivers; and sometimes navigate waterways in dug-out canoes or other vessels.
-You will sleep in hammocks at night, eating local food and fresh fish.
+Led by Rick and accompanied by his robust support team, you will then set forth into the jungle to trek deep into the heart of the Darien National Park.
+For the next ten days you will chop through overgrown wild jungle; picking up little-used paths now and then, wading through rivers, and carrying all essentials with you.
+Where possible, food supplies will be supplemented with fresh food picked up from villages on the way.

 This trekking section of the expedition also includes an adventure out to find the ancient petroglyphs, lost to most in the heart of the overgrown Darien.
-Exit the jungle at last onto the welcome openness of the ocean shore safe in the knowledge that you’re one of the few people to have crossed the notorious Darien Gap.
+Carvings uncovered, the toughest phase of the trek commences; a route ascending up and over a jungle-clad mountain range to reach the coast.
+Exit the jungle at last onto the welcome openness of the ocean shore safe in the knowledge that you’re one of the few people to have trekked the notorious Darien Gap.

-Once out of the jungle, the team will await the return motorised boat journey to Porto Quimba.
+Once out of the jungle, the team will get a short transfer to Playa Muerto, before awaiting the return motorised boat journey to Porto Quimba.
 It’s then a drive back into Panama City for a celebratory team meal and a hotel night.
-Teammates are free to depart on flights or onward travel at any time on 30 March 2018.
+Teammates are free to depart on flights or onward travel at any time on Day 15.

 Secret Compass expeditions are achievable by anyone with a healthy lifestyle and a good level of general fitness.
 Team members should be willing to be part of a team working together to achieve the goal of the expedition.
-The biggest challenge on this expedition will be trekking through the dense jungles.
+The biggest challenge on this expedition will be trekking on steep terrain.